sh0x31/MaterialYouFiles/README.md

 All credits to [zhanghai](https://github.com/zhanghai/).
-This fork is intended for practice, with the objective of updating it to Material You 3 Expressive (hopefully).
+This fork is intended for practice, with the objective of updating it to Material 3 Expressive (hopefully).

 # Material Files